Beyond the Irish Question

 ~ Maurice J. Casey

-To remember that we are more than our trauma, that we also carry resilience, song, kinship, humour, and a deep connection to land.
+To go beyond is to imagine what else is possible, to remember we are more than our trauma, that we also carry resilience, song, kinship, humour, and a deep bond with land.

-Beyond the Irish Question is a space to reimagine Irishness, not only as history or bloodline, but as a living culture of coherence, presence, and care.
+Beyond the Irish Question is a space to reimagine Irishness - not only as history or bloodline, but as a living culture of coherence, presence, and care.

 By gathering across lines of difference, from Ireland and across the diaspora, we remember something older than the wound: the possibility of belonging, together.